Information about Elementary School

 During their Elementary School years, students develop educational skills and habits that will stay with them for life.
-It is also during this early period that their educational foundation in reading, writing and mathematics in made firm.
-Our Elementary School curriculum focuses on these basics, while immersing the student in the arts, physical and social sciences, foreign language and plenty of practical application to the real world.
+It is also during this early period that their educational foundation in reading, writing, and mathematics is made firm.
+Our Elementary School curriculum focuses on these basics while immersing the student in the arts, physical and social sciences, and plenty of practical applications to the real world.

 Elementary School is generally entered at about eight years of age and is completed by eleven or twelve years of age.

 Our Elementary School’s academics focus on the basics, with a special emphasis on life skills and practical application.

 In the literature-based reading program, students read approximately 17-23 books per month.
 A great variety of subject matter and people lay the foundation for later study of subjects such as history and science.
 Books are balanced among fiction, historical fiction, autobiographies, biographies, and non-fiction selections.
 Literature Seminars focus on key literary works at a slightly advanced reading level, encouraging students to broaden their view as well as to develop judgment and opinion through group discussions.

 In mathematics, new concepts are introduced in seminar-style classes, including more advanced measurements and conversions, multiplying fractions and decimals, pre-algebraic formulas, basic geometric calculations, “consumer mathematics” (discounts and interest rates), ratios, and percentages.
 Daily drilling on instant response to basic arithmetic calculations continues through Math Facts on the Computer (MFC).
 Elementary school students become adept at rapid calculations through 12s and at reducing fractions.

 Students learn to be fluent in handwriting (manuscript and cursive), in spelling and in sentence construction.
 Throughout their time in Elementary School, they create several thousand words of composition, poetry, and short stories.